Ezell Blair Jr.: Early life and education

 Khazan was born Ezell Alexander Blair Jr. on October 18, 1941, in Greensboro, North Carolina.
 Khazan received his early education from Dudley High School, where his father taught.
 His father was a member of the NAACP and very vocal on the subject of racial injustices and "things naturally rubbed off on me", described Khazan in a 1974 interview.
 It was said that when he experienced unjust treatment based on color, he "stood up."
 Khazan also recalls an American Civics teacher, Mrs. McCullough, who told her class “We’re preparing you for the day when you will have equal rights.”

 He was also influenced by Martin Luther King Jr. In 1958, Khazan heard King speak at the local Bennett College.
 He was captivated as King addressed the audience in attendance.
 At that speech, King called for an escalation of nonviolent protests to end segregated accommodation.
 King's words had made a huge impact with Khazan, so much so that he later remarked that "he could feel his heart palpitating" and that the words of King "brought tears to his eyes."

 In 1959, Khazan graduated from James B. Dudley High School, and entered the A&T College of North Carolina.
 It was during his freshman year that Khazan and his roommate, Joseph McNeil; along with two other associates, Franklin McCain and David Richmond, devised a plan to protest against the policies of the segregated lunch counter at the downtown Greensboro F. W. Woolworth's store.
 On February 1, 1960, Blair, along with McNeil, Franklin and Richmond, took the bold step of violating the Greensboro Woolworth's segregation policy.
 Khazan stated that he had seen a documentary on Mohandas Gandhi's use of "passive insistence" that had inspired him to act.
 Each of the participants in the sit-in had different catalysts, but it is clear that the four men had a close friendship that mutually reinforced their desire to act.
 His 1964 interview describes the Greensboro sit-ins in Chapter 5 of Who Speaks for the Negro?

 The sit-in demonstrations were just the beginning of Khazan's community involvement.
-He was elected president of the junior class, and would later become president of the school's student government association, the campus NAACP and the Greensboro Congress for Racial Equality.
+He joined Alpha Phi Alpha, was elected president of the junior class, and would later become president of the school's student government association, the campus NAACP and the Greensboro Congress for Racial Equality.
 In 1963, Khazan graduated from A&T College with a Bachelor's degree in sociology and Social Studies.
 After graduation, He briefly studied law at Howard University Law School in Washington, DC.
 He continued his education at Massachusetts University and later at the New England Conservatory of Music, where he studied voice.